QuantGov/documentation/docs/ml.markdown

 ### Customize the Vectorizer and Vectorize Trainers

+In order to use mathematical statistical techniques on text documents, those documents need to be converted to set of numbers, or vector.
+This process is called *vectorization*, and the Python objects used to create carry this out are called *vectorizers*.

 QuantGov estimators currently expect a `joblib`-pickled `scikit-learn` vectorizer, such as a `CountVectorizer`.
 Most users will simply want to customize the `CountVectorizer` defined in the